groz/fotm/README.md

 TODO

 Frontend:
+- Switch to Angular.js or otherwise implement the correct urls for my SPA
 - When Playing now is empty show the time of latest update
 - Create admin push mechanism
 - Create admin method polling number of current connected users